Tucson Paternity Lawyer

 When a child is born to unmarried parents in Arizona, fathers can acknowledge paternity by signing a CS-127 Acknowledgement of Paternity form, which is available at the hospital.
 As a father, you should not sign this form if there is any uncertainty about paternity.
 This acknowledgement of paternity would still need to be entered in court to establish paternity.

 The Law Office of Keith A. Singer represents both fathers and mothers in paternity actions.
 Keith believes children have a right to a substantial relationship with both parents, whether or not their parents were married.
-While Keith believes a collaborative approach is best, especially the children, he realizes this approach only works if both parties are able to work together.
+While Keith believes a collaborative approach is best, especially for the children, he realizes this approach only works if both parties are able to work together.
 If the other parent is unreasonable and refuses to agree to custody and parenting time that is in the best interests of your children, the Law Office of Keith A. Singer will fight to protect your and your children’s interests.

 Paternity And Child Support Responsibilities

-Arizona expects parents who are capable of working to contribute the support of their children.
+Arizona expects parents who are capable of working to contribute to the support of their children.
 This includes mothers and fathers who are unmarried.
 If a mother or father is not willing to stipulate that he is the father of a child, either party can file a paternity action and seek to legally establish paternity.
 If the petition is granted, the man and the child will undergo DNA tests, which will compare DNA taken from skin cells of the gums in a painless procedure.